mukkelmaus/Flox/docs/websocket_integration.md

 **Endpoint:** `/api/v1/ws/workspaces/{workspace_id}/tasks`

 This WebSocket provides real-time updates for tasks within a specific workspace.
+All workspace members receive broadcasts when tasks are created, updated, completed, or deleted within the workspace.

 **Authentication:** Required through token parameter